yostane/pwa_from_scratch/README.md

 }
 ```

-In this code we use the `fetch` API to load content from the server and then display it on the main div and the history div.
+In the above code snippet, we use the `fetch` API to load content from the server and then display it on the main div and the history div.
+The `fetch` API is a simple way to do Ajax requests.

-As you can see there no manifest, service worker, not cache.
-It is OK because the app shell is not finalized.
+As you can see that there no manifest, no service worker and no cache.
+It is OK because the app shell is not yet finalized.

 You can test the app right now.
 It is not yet PWA compliant but we will work on it in the next steps :smirk:.